arnabnandikgp/setban_ASN_poc/README.md

 isSubnet = true;
 ```

-So we can take the input and make an additional test and make a flag variable like for example isAS and if there are no dots in the parsed string then we can come to the conclusion that it is an ASN rather than a host address or a subnet mask
+So we can take the input and make an additional test and make a flag variable like for example isAS and if there are no dots in the parsed string since ASNs do not contain any then we can come to the conclusion that it is an ASN rather than a host address or a subnet mask
 As follows: